Halchimer/doomlike-engine/README.md

 Here's my doom style software raycasting renderer written in C23 with SDL3.
 It is capable of parsing and rendering levels composed of sectors with different floor and ceiling heights as well as billboarded sprites.
-It also supports textures for walls, floors and ceilings.
+It also supports textures for walls, floors and ceilings, as well as baked lighting.

 <img src="readme_assets/ingame_screen.png">
 <img src="readme_assets/level_editor_screen.png">